 After my wife died of brain cancer, the grief was too much.
 It took all of these weak areas and magnified them.

-I believe that cancer has two main causes-
+I believe that cancer has three main causes-

 1. Poisoning- Some people are poisoned either through what they ingest or by environmental factors.